top of page

 1 tsp sugar

-3 Tbsp spring garlic/ramps/Chinese garlic chives, finely chopped
+3 Tbsp spring garlic/ramps/Chinese garlic chives, finely chopped, optional

 1/4 lb (125g) shiitake or King oyster mushrooms, diced